 One really great way to improve combat would be to intensify the gore and blood in the game.
 Action games that let you slice off limbs are always very satisfying to play.
 There already is plenty of gore in Skyrim, but with improved graphics and physics, you could make something really impressive and satisfying to watch.

 3. Less Questmarkers

-As much as I love open-world games, I really hate how hand holdy they have become in recent years.
+As much as I love open-world games, I really hate how hand-holdy they’ve become in recent years.
 There is always a mini-map with a marker leading you right to your destination.
-There is not enough in recent open world games to encourage you to engage with the world at large and to pay attention to the things around you.
+There’s not enough in recent open world games to encourage you to engage with the world at large and to pay attention to the things around you.

 Morrowind did a great job of encouraging players to engage with the world.
 You would have to rely on landmarks and signs to point you in the right direction and orient yourself properly.
 This made exploration much more rewarding and satisfying, and it’s something I think that The Elder Scrolls VI should try to emulate when it releases in the future.

 In certain open-world games, having the mini-map and quest markers turned off causes NPCs to give the player more specific directions.
 This encourages players to pay more attention to dialogue and NPCs.
 Of course, some people will be understandably frustrated by such a system.
 So I think it only makes sense that you would have the option to toggle quest markers on and off.